monkstone/monkstone.github.com/_posts/2018-05-30-JRubyArt_on_the_pi.md

 width: 600
 height: 600
 ```
-What this does it set up the processing root so we can access the processing jars, and sketchbook path so we can access any installed processing libraries.
-By setting `JRUBY: false` we are telling JRubyArt to use JRuby-Complete rather an installed jruby.
+What this does it set up the processing root, so we can access the processing jars, and sketchbook path so we can access any installed processing libraries.
+By setting `JRUBY: false` we are telling JRubyArt to use JRuby-Complete rather than an installed jruby.

 ```bash
 gem install jruby_art # installs gems